--Funding from New Zealand through SOPAC's regional-Water Harvesting-Demand Management Project will provide equipment and specialists from SOPAC to provide assistance to MWSC in identifying the sources of the water loss in the pipes.
+Funding from New Zealand through SOPAC's Water Demand Management Project will provide equipment and specialists from SOPAC to provide assistance to MWSC in identifying the sources of the water loss in the pipes.
 Specialist equipment, such as flow meters, pressure meters, loggers will also be provided to assist the survey of the entire system for leakages.
 The leakages report produced will also identify measures to improve water pressure management and identify the locations along the pipe where there are currently illegal connections.

 Once this is completed, the MWSC will repair the system which will be supported by Government funding.
-A letter support from MWSC to this intent has been provided in the ANNEX.enable a thorough inspection of the amount of water being lost and identify the locations where the pipes are leaking.
-C. In addition, MWSC, supported by EPA will work together to stop the illegal water connections.
+A letter support from MWSC to this intent has been provided in the ANNEX.C.
+In addition, MWSC, supported by EPA will work together to stop the illegal water connections.